Updated: Feb 10

-Last week, I posted a blog about the importance of an organized closet and my own personal journey on how creating an organizing solution for my bedroom closet allowed me to identify my style and appreciate the clothing items I owned.
+Last week, I posted a blog about the importance of an organized closet and my journey on how creating an organizing solution for my bedroom closet allowed me to identify my style and appreciate the clothing items I owned.

 To help create my ideal wardrobe as well as an easy-to-maintain bedroom closet, I evaluated every article of clothing.
 How did I do this?
 By asking myself a series of questions to help me determine the items I wanted to keep or part with.